 Information for Faculty

-The Library Building is closed.
-Many resources and services will be unavailable until regular building access resumes.
-For more information, please see our Library Resources and Services Available During Fall guide, or contact the Library using our 24/7 Ask a Librarian service.
+The Library Building currently has restricted access.
+For more information on available spaces and services, please see our Library Resources and Services Available During Fall Semester 2020 guide, or contact the Library using our 24/7 Ask a Librarian service.

 Welcome to the J. Paul Leonard Library.
 We look forward to working with you.
 If your questions are not answered here, please contact us for assistance.